For caves instead of beaches, Phong Nha in central Vietnam has the world's largest underground passages.

 Con Dao National Park protects some of Vietnam's healthiest coral reefs.
 The diving here is genuinely world-class — not in a "world-class for Vietnam" way, in an actual "this rivals the Coral Triangle" way.
 The reef health here rivals what you'll find at Nusa Lembongan off Bali.

-I booked a two-dive morning with Con Dao Dive Center — VND 2,000,000 (~$80) including equipment.
-The first dive was at Hon Tai, a rocky islet south of Con Son: hard and soft coral gardens, schools of fusiliers, a Napoleon wrasse the size of a golden retriever, and a sea turtle that swam directly past me at arm's length, utterly unbothered.
+Book a two-dive morning with Con Dao Dive Center — VND 2,000,000 (~$80) including equipment.
+The first dive is at Hon Tai, a rocky islet south of Con Son: hard and soft coral gardens, schools of fusiliers, a Napoleon wrasse the size of a golden retriever, and a sea turtle that swims past at arm's length, utterly unbothered.

-The second dive was deeper — 22 meters at a site called Cathedral Rock.
+The second dive runs deeper — 22 meters at a site called Cathedral Rock.
 Massive granite boulders covered in soft coral, with reef sharks patrolling the edges.
-Visibility was 15-20 meters.
-The dive master said it hits 30 meters in peak season (March-May).
+Visibility sits at 15–20 meters, and the dive masters say it hits 30 meters in peak season (March–May).

 Day 4 — Sea Turtle Nesting at Bay Canh Island

-This was the reason I came.
+This is the reason to come.
 Bay Canh Island, in the Con Dao National Park, is a protected nesting site for green and hawksbill sea turtles.
 From June to September, females haul themselves onto the beach at night to lay eggs.

 The ranger-guided night tour runs VND 500,000–700,000 (~$20–28) per person.
 You take a boat to Bay Canh in the late afternoon, hike through the jungle to the nesting beach, and wait.
 In silence.
 No flashlights (except red-filtered ranger lights).
 No phones.

-We waited about two hours.
-Then the ranger signaled.
-A green sea turtle — easily a meter long, maybe 150kg — was emerging from the surf.
-She moved slowly, deliberately, dragging herself up the sand with flippers designed for water, not land.
-She dug a pit with her rear flippers, spent about thirty minutes laying eggs (about 100 per clutch), covered the pit with sand, and returned to the sea.
+Wait about two hours.
+Then the ranger signals.
+A green sea turtle — easily a meter long, maybe 150kg — emerges from the surf.
+She moves slowly, deliberately, dragging herself up the sand with flippers designed for water, not land.
+She digs a pit with her rear flippers, spends about thirty minutes laying eggs (about 100 per clutch), covers the pit with sand, and returns to the sea.

-I was ten meters away.
-I could hear her breathing — a heavy, labored exhale between flippers of sand.
-The ranger had tears in his eyes.
-He sees this dozens of times per season and it still gets him.
+Ten meters away, you can hear her breathing — a heavy, labored exhale between flippers of sand.
+The rangers see this dozens of times per season, and it still moves them.
+The boat returns in the dark, the Milky Way impossibly bright above the unpolluted ocean.
+Nobody speaks.

 Day 5 — Hang Duong Cemetery and Departure